rayonprotocol/rayonprotocol-reverseinquiry-prototype/README.md

 - Borrower receives and reviews final offers from Lenders
 - Borrower ultimately selects / accepts most competitive offer received from Lenders

+Kindly note that this is a prototype and as such, certain processes are currently implemented in rudimentary form.
+Such processes will be updated in accordance with the overall development schedule of the Rayon Protocol project.

 ### Development Environment Settings

 - first clone the reverse inquiry file to your local drive